Institute for Progress

-The Institute for Progress, known simply as IFP, is a Washington, D.C.-based non-partisan think tank that researches industrial, technological, and scientific progress.
-Founded in 2022 by Caleb Watney and Alec Stapp, IFP seeks to bring ideas from effective altruism and progress studies to policymakers.
+The Institute for Progress, known simply as IFP, is a Washington, D.C.–based non-partisan think tank that researches industrial, technological, and scientific progress.
+Founded in 2022, IFP seeks to bring ideas from progress studies to policymakers.

 Personnel

-IFP is led by its two cofounders, Alec Stapp and Caleb Watney, who served as policy directors at the Progressive Policy Institute after jobs at other think tanks.
+IFP is led by its two cofounders, Alec Stapp and Caleb Watney.
+According to their website they served both as policy directors at the Progressive Policy Institute and as fellows at the Mercatus Center.
 They have master's degrees in economics from George Mason University.

 IFP's other staff include Director of Science Policy Heidi Williams, Senior Immigration Fellow Jeremy Neufeld, Senior Innovation Economist Matt Clancy, and Senior Infrastructure Fellow Brian Potter.